Unmanned Aircraft Systems (UAS) and Drone Training

 Woodbrook Homes, Inc.

-The FAA has issued Part 107 Drone Operations Regulations.
-The will take effect in August.
-At that time the FAA will require an aeronautical knowledge test for those people who do not hold an FAA Pilot Certificate.
+In 2016, the FAA issued Part 107 Drone Operations Regulations.
+The FAA now requires an aeronautical knowledge test for those people who do not hold an FAA Pilot Certificate.